-I used GitHub Copilot for the last seven months.
-I tested its capabilities for unit test generation, code smell detection, code translation, refactoring and much more.
+I upgraded to GitHub Copilot Pro+ plan to test its capabilities for unit test generation, code smell detection, code translation, refactoring and much more.

 If you are curious to know “Is GitHub Copilot Worth It?” then this Copilot review is for you.